-WHEELCHAIR LIFT
+WHEELCHAIR LIFT SYSTEM

-Read and understand the RICON Owner's Manual before attempting to use the wheelchair lift.
-The instructions below are a quick reference and serve to complement the information provided by the lift manufacturer.
+Read and understand the RICON Service/Owner Manual before attempting to use the wheelchair lift.
+The instructions below are a quick reference and serve to complement the information provided by RICON.

 To operate the optional wheelchair lift, the coach must be parked on a flat and level surface, with the parking brake applied.